opral/monorepo/packages/paraglide/paraglide-js/README.md

 ## Adding Languages

-You can declare which languages you support in `./project.inlang/settings.json` in the `languageTags` array.
+You can declare which languages you support in `./project.inlang/settings.json`.
 ```json
 // project.inlang/settings.json
 {